What Emotional Neglect Really Feels Like

 EMDR (Eye Movement Desensitization and Reprocessing) therapy works directly with how early relational experiences were stored.

-Rather than only analyzing patterns, EMDR helps your system work through the moments that shaped them—often subtle experiences of feeling unseen, dismissed, or alone.
+Rather than only analyzing your ways of reacting and responding, EMDR helps your system work through the moments that shaped them — often subtle experiences of feeling unseen, dismissed, or alone.

-As this work unfolds, it can begin to shift patterns like:
+As this work unfolds, it can begin to shift wired-in survival responses like:

 self-doubt